Alexander Campbell Mansion: Description and history

 The Campbell Mansion is located a short way east of Bethany, on property that is partially crossed by West Virginia 67.
 The main house and outbuildings are set just on the north side of the road, while the small Campbell cemetery and a small orchard historically associated with the Campbells are on the south side.
 The main house is a rambling 2 1/2-story frame structure, its central portion encrusted by additions on both sides.
 That portion was built in 1793 by John Brown, the future father-in-law of Alexander Campbell.
 It is an unusually high-quality example of Federal architecture for what was then a very rural setting.
 It originally had a porch on the west side, which was enclosed by Alexander Campbell in 1819, adding a second story to provide dormitory space for his seminary.
 The right-side addition was made in 1836–40, in order to accommodate Campbell's regular parade of visitors.
 Standing near the house is a small hexagonal stone building, which Campbell used as a library and office.

-Alexander Campbell was a native of Ireland who came to the United States in 1809, where he joined his father Thomas as a religious minister in western Pennsylvania.
+Alexander Campbell was a native of Ireland who came to the United States in 1809, joining his father Thomas as a religious minister in western Pennsylvania.
 He married Margaret Brown in the parlor of this house in 1811.
 The Campbells were both influential religious leaders, responsible in part for the formation of the Restoration Movement of the 1820s.
 Campbell founded Bethany College in 1840, and served as its president until his death; its graduates seeded many new schools and churches across the country.

 The property remained in the Campbell family until 1913.
 Its next owner donated the property, with furnishings intact, to a memorial association in 1920.
 It worked in association with Bethany College to maintain the property, and the college is now responsible for its care.
 The college offers guided tours of the house; admission is charged.